English Learners (ELs)

 Programs for EL Students

 GCPS provides EL students with language assistance tailored to their individual English language development needs through a variety of research-based models.
 All schools are staffed with English to Speakers of Other Languages (ESOL) endorsed or certified teachers.
-English learners may receive direct instruction from an ESOL teacher working with the teacher in the regular classroom, instructional support in the regular classroom provided by a teacher who holds certification in the academic content and ESOL, instruction through a separate ESOL class taught by the ESOL teacher, support from the regular classroom teacher with consultation from the ESOL teacher, or a combination of services.
+English learners may receive direct instruction from an ESOL teacher working with the teacher in the classroom, instructional support in the classroom provided by a teacher who holds certification in the academic content and ESOL, instruction through a separate ESOL class taught by the ESOL teacher, or a combination of services.

-EL students’ level of proficiency in English is assessed every year to be sure they are making progress toward proficiency in social, instructional, and academic English.
+EL students’ level of proficiency in English is assessed every year to ensure that they are making progress toward proficiency in social, instructional, and academic English.
 The assessment that students take is called the ACCESS for ELLs.
-It checks their proficiency level in listening, speaking, reading and writing in English.
-When they attain full proficiency and are prepared for academic language tasks across the content areas of language arts, math, science and social studies, they exit language support services.
-Students are then actively monitored for a two- to four-year period to assure that they successfully transition to learning in the regular classroom without language support.
+It measures their proficiency level in listening, speaking, reading and writing in English.
+When they attain proficiency and are prepared for academic language tasks across the content areas of language arts, math, science and social studies, they exit language support services.
+Students are then actively monitored for a four-year period to assure that they continue to experience academic success without extra language support.